threefoldfoundation/books/content/tfgrid/theinternet/theinternet.md

 {{#include internet_map.md}}

->TODO: need to explain how cable go around the world and cary our information (done in internet_map, please review)
+>TODO: need to explain how cable go around the world and cary our information (done in internet_map, please review) (vic)

 ## The Role Of Data Centers

 {{#include internet_datacenters.md}}

->TODO: need to show and explain datacenters (done in internet_datacenters, please review)
+>TODO: need to show and explain datacenters (done in internet_datacenters, please review)  (vic)

 ## Bandwidth Is Not Local

 {{#include internet_bandwidth.md}}

->TODO: need to show how bandwidth is not staying local (there is slide already) (done in internet_bandwidth, please review)
+>TODO: need to show how bandwidth is not staying local (there is slide already) (done in internet_bandwidth, please review)  (vic)